IBS-AR/IBS-AR.github.io/README.md

 # International Biometrics Society - Australasian Region

+This is a work-in-progress!

+The aim is to replace the existing society website (https://biometrics.org.au/) to a modern style by June 2024 (before we have to pay for renewal of the website).

 ## How to update the website

 The website is built using Quarto.
 You will need to download Quarto to make updates to the website.